yorgoh/qiskit-metal/README.md

 For the terminal or command line, `cd` into qiskit_metal.

-For Github desktop, you can open the qiskit_metal folder from the menu Repository -> Open In....
+For Github desktop, you can open the qiskit_metal folder from the menu: `Repository` -> Open In....

 #### 2. Create Conda Environment

-Run the commands below to create and activate a new environment with name `<env_name>` with all the necessary library dependencies found in `environment.yml`
+Run the commands below to create and activate a new environment with name `<env_name>`. `<env_name>` can be whatever you like.  `environment.yml` in a file in the `qiskit metal` with all the necessary library dependencies for Metal.

 ```
 conda env create -n <env_name> environment.yml